OctopusDeploy/blog/blog/2019-11/azure-script-extension/index.md

 ## Conclusion

-While most scripts will run as expected with the custom script extension, there are times when you need to run scripts as a admin user.
-In this post we saw how to take advantage of CredSSP authentication to ensure that scripts run with the highest privileges required to install some complex applications like SQL Server.
+While most scripts will run as expected with the custom script extension, there are times when you need to run scripts as an admin user.
+In this post, we saw how to take advantage of CredSSP authentication to ensure that scripts run with the highest privileges required to install some complex applications like SQL Server.